PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 some limit on its change could somehow be proven, the non-increase of ASC would not establish any limits on what natural selection can do to improve fitness.
 </p>

+<em>Thanks to Tom English for helpful comments on an earlier draft of this post.</em>